htdebeer/pandocomatic/documentation/why_pandocomatic.md

     postprocessors: []
 ~~~

-In this configuration file a single *pandocomatic template* is being defined:
+In this configuration file I define a single *pandocomatic template*:
 *education-research*.
 This template specifies that the source files it is
 applied to are not being preprocessed.
 Furthermore, the source files are
 converted with pandoc by invoking `pandoc --from markdown --to html